SpinalHDL/SpinalDoc-RTD/docs/html/_sources/rst/core/utils.rst.txt

    //treePlusOne will become a 8 bits value val treePlusOne = plusOne(U(3,8 bits))

-You can get more information about how hardware data types are managed `here </SpinalDoc/scala/interactions/#hardware-types>`_
+You can get more information about how hardware data types are managed :ref:`here <hardware_type>`

 .. note::
    If you use the cloneOf function on a Bundle, this Bundle should be a case class or should override the clone function internally.